 Phnom Kulen is 48km from Siem Reap and can take 1.5-2 hours to reach by car or van, longer by tuk tuk but then that will only be if you want to walk up and back down again (approx. 2 hours each way, and absolutely stunning) as tuk tuk’s aren’t capable of making the steep journey to the top.

 The ticket office is at the bottom of Phnom Kulen and is the entrance to the Phnom Kulen National Park.
-It is here that you need to pay for your ticket, if you didn’t buy it in town, and show your tickets to go through.
+It is here that you need to pay for your ticket, if you didn’t buy it online, and show your tickets to go through.
 There are good toilet facilities here.

 From the ticket office, it’s another 20 or so minutes of windy roads until you reach the top, where there are lots of markets selling souvenirs, clothing, snacks and drinks.
 From here you walk the rest of the way, following the grand staircase up to the pagoda or the lower path that leads to the waterfall and the picnic areas.